UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Can I switch from SCANA to GNG without penalty?

-You can switch providers at any time, but if you are currently in a fixed-rate contract with SCANA, you will likely have to pay an early termination fee.
-The exception is if you are moving to a new home; most providers will waive the cancellation fee if you provide proof of your move.
+You can switch utility providers at any time.
+However, if you are currently enrolled in a fixed-rate contract with SCANA Energy, you will likely have to pay an early termination fee.
+Check your contract end date first to ensure you switch right as your current term naturally expires to avoid the penalty.

 About the Author